-The final milestone in the Honors program is the oral Honors examination conducted by an outside examiner.
-Prior to the examination the candidate's thesis will have been read by all members of the Department Faculty, who also participate in the Honors examination.
-The criteria outlined in this document are those of the Department Faculty; the outside examiner is not required to use the same criteria, but they will have a copy of this document and will be encouraged to use it as a guide.
+The final milestone in the donors program is the oral Honors examination conducted by an outside examiner.
+Prior to the examination the candidate's thesis will have been read by all members of the department faculty, who also participate in the honors examination.
+The criteria outlined in this document are those of the department faculty; the outside examiner is not required to use the same criteria, but they will have a copy of this document and will be encouraged to use it as a guide.

 Withdrawal from Honors Program

 If for some reason a candidate wishes to withdraw from the honors program, they should discuss the matter with their advisor and with Dr. Millin.
 In general, a student wishing to withdraw, or required by the Psychology Department to withdraw, from the honors program may at any time during the academic year convert from registration in psychology honors to advanced research or independent study.

 - Initial proposal due: Monday, Oct.
 19 (share via Google Docs with all department faculty by 4 p.m.)